Showing posts sorted by relevance for query menace. Sort by date Show all posts

 STs cannot scroll

-Graphically, Alien World is truly outstanding with ultra-smooth scrolling - best experienced using a real Atari ST. Everything is exquisite - rich colours, detailed sprites and fluent movement.
+Graphically, Alien World is outstanding with ultra-smooth scrolling, best experienced using a real Atari ST. Everything is exquisite, rich colours, detailed sprites, and fluent movement.
 Sadly, audio is a different story with no in-game tune and weak sound effects.
-A few decent chiptunes would have been perfect for a game like this.
+A few decent chiptunes would have been perfect!

-Alien World is freakishly fun and should entertain for hours.
-Very hard but I love it.
-Play it!!
+Alien World is great and will keep you entertained for hours.
+It’s so challenging, but I absolutely love it.

 The aliens are badass and relentless.
 This makes Blood Money look so easy!!